Skip to content

 mike deploy <version_name>

-After running this, gh-pages branch will be created (if it does not already exist) and the generated documentation will be pushed to it.
+After running this, the gh-pages branch will be created (if it does not already exist) and the generated documentation will be pushed to it.

 Danger